lizmat/articles/5to6-sigils.md

 doing declarations of scalar variables.

 In Perl 6 the `$` also indicates that whatever is in there, should be considered a single **item**.
-So, even if a Scalar container has an `Array` object, it will be considered as a single item in situations where iteration is required:
+So, even if a Scalar container is filled with an `Array` object, it will be considered as a single item in situations where iteration is required:

     # Perl 6